 Prepare For Train Strikes

-Another problem you may encounter is the famous “sciopero dei treni” or train strikes.
-These are usually organized ahead of time and are printed in the paper and blasted on the news so keep an eye out.
-Since they are organized, you can likely re-book your ticket ahead of time without too much headache.
+Another problem you may encounter is the famous “sciopero dei treni,” or train strikes.
+These are usually organized ahead of time and printed in the paper, and then broadcast on the news, so keep an eye out.
+Since they are organized, you can likely re-book your ticket ahead of time without too much of a headache.

 Have Us Plan Your Italy Trip